MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authentication-azure-ad-b2c.md

 This article demonstrates a Java Spring Boot web app that signs in users on your Azure Active Directory B2C tenant using the [Azure AD B2C Spring Boot Starter client library for Java](https://github.com/Azure/azure-sdk-for-java/tree/master/sdk/spring/azure-spring-boot-starter-active-directory-b2c).
 It uses the OpenID Connect protocol.

-## Scenario

-1. The client Java Spring web app uses the Azure AD B2C Spring Boot Starter client library for Java to sign in a user and obtain an ID token from Azure AD B2C.

-1. The ID token proves that the user is authenticated with Azure AD B2C and enables the user to access protected routes.

 The following diagram shows the topology of the app:

 :::image type="content" source="media/topology-spring.png" alt-text="Diagram that shows the topology of the app.":::

+The client app uses the Azure AD B2C Spring Boot Starter client library for Java to sign in a user and obtain an ID token from Azure AD B2C.
+The ID token proves that the user is authenticated with Azure AD B2C and enables the user to access protected routes.

 ## Prerequisites